 Google’s giant image ad format has been tested with other types of brands.
 These are giant ads a carousel of images that take up a lot of real estate.
 Will they be rolled out, and what impact will this have?

 These giant search ads were rolled out in the US for automotive manufacturers, like Ford or Toyota.
 They allow the brands to run ads based on different models.
+It’s important to know the difference between these giant ads and shoppable ads on Goolge images.
+Find out more on our blog.

 This creates a large, interactive ad that a user can swipe through for more information.
 Using high-quality images and a large format, they return a 30% average increase in engagement rate.